 Compact Residential

-Compact Residential areas are predominantly pedestrian-scale residential neighborhoods with compact lots and blocks.
-The minimum size of each lot typically ranges from 4,000 square feet to 5,000 square feet and residential density generally ranges from 1 unit per 5,000-4,000 square feet of lot area.
+Compact Residential areas are predominantly pedestrian-scale residential neighborhoods with compact lots and blocks, but corner lots may contain neighborhood-scaled shops and amenities that provide local services.
+The building form is House Scale.
+The minimum size of each lot typically ranges from 3,000 square feet to 5,000 square feet.
+The residential density generally ranges from 1 unit per lot to 4 units per lot...

-178 Net Acres
+212 Net Acres

-3.1% of Plan Area
+4% of Plan Area